elandrum/Occlusion-Aware-Perception/PROJECT_REPORT.md

 **Interpretation:** The baseline had no pre-reduction from occlusion (φ₂ = -3.2), so when the pedestrian was revealed mid-crossing, it required emergency braking that nearly violated φ₁.
 The aware controller's proactive slowdown enabled smooth transition to pedestrian stop.

 **Scenario 5: Two-Stage Emergence**

+This scenario tests temporal robustness of φ₂ over extended horizons—does the controller maintain occlusion caution after resolving the first hazard?

 | Specification | Baseline ρ | Aware ρ | Result |
 |---------------|------------|---------|--------|